sergiotaborda/lense-lang/docs/content/constructors.md

 val Fraction third = new Fraction(1, 3);
 ~~~~

-A construtor without a body means the parameters should be copied to the fields.
+A constructor without a body means the parameters should be copied to the fields.

-All final value fields (the ones with ``val``) must be inicialized by all construtors, i.e. the compiler must be able to prove that all ``val`` fields have been set by the constructor.
+All final value fields (the ones with ``val``) must be initialized by all constructors, i.e. the compiler must be able to prove that all ``val`` fields have been set by the constructor.
 If this is not the case a compilation error will be raised.

-There is no repetion of the class name and the keyword cleary states that the instruction is a construtor.
+There is no repetition of the class name and the keyword clearly states that the instruction is a constructor.
 There is no boilerplate.
 The types on the parameters are needed since the private fields must not have the same types.

 ## Named Constructors

-All is fine when the class only needs a construtor.
-But more time than people whould realise an object can be created by diferent forms.
+All is fine when the class only needs a constructor.
+But more time than people would realize an object can be created by different forms.
 Design can argument this other forms should be handled by factory object and the class it self as only a set of parameters.
 While this can obviously accomplished is not practical.

-If we intend to have a ``Color`` type that can be created from RGB or HSL values the two algortithms are diferent and one or both require calculations before we can set the object private fields.
+If we intend to have a ``Color`` type that can be created from RGB or HSL values the two algorithms are different and one or both require calculations before we can set the object private fields.
 On the other hand we need some practical way of distinguishing between them.
-Here the static methdo factory come in handy because it provides a name to the construction form, So in java we could write
+Here the static method factory come in handy because it provides a name to the construction form.
+So in java we could write

 ~~~~brush: java
 Color a = Color.fromRGB(1.0 , 1.0 , 1.0);